Alain de Coëtivy

 Alain (II) de Coëtivy (8 November 1407 – 4 May 1474) was a prelate from a Breton noble family.
-He was bishop of Avignon, Uzès, Nîmes and of Dol, titular cardinal of Santa Prassede, then cardinal-bishop of Palestrina and cardinal-bishop of Sabina.
-Many sources mention him as the Cardinal of Avignon.
+He was bishop of Avignon, Nîmes and of Dol, cardinal of the titular church of Santa Prassede, then cardinal-bishop of Palestrina and cardinal-bishop of Sabina.
+Sources often refer to him as the Cardinal of Avignon, his diocese when he became a cardinal.

 Alain de Coëtivy was born at Plounéventer, Léon.
-His mother was Catherine du Chastel, and her brother was Tanneguy du Chastel, soldier and favorite of Charles VII.
+His mother was Catherine du Chastel, and her brother was Tanneguy du Chastel, soldier and favorite of King Charles VII of France.